PencilVoid/neocities-pencilvoid/site/_gallery_items/borealis.md

 date: 2022-05-21T00:00:00.000Z
 thumbnail-alt-text: >-
   Thumbnail for gallery item "borealis.png".
 It depicts a star over a snowy forest at night.
-caption: >-
-  A little landscape piece.
-I intended for it to have a sketchy look but it got more polished as I went on.
 pixelated-thumbnail: true
 images:
   - img1: